atar-axis/xpadneo/docs/README.md

 - Profiles currently behave all the same, and there is no support for configuring them.
 - Full support will be available once the Xbox Elite Series 2 controller is fully supported.
+- If you hold the button for too long, the controller will turn off - we cannot prevent that.

 ## Getting started